Lehigh Valley Railroad: 19th century

 The LVRR immediately became the trunk line down the Lehigh Valley, with numerous feeder railroads connecting and contributing to its traffic.
 The production of the entire Middle Coal Field came to the LVRR over feeders to the Beaver Meadow: the Quakake Railroad, the Catawissa, Williamsport and Erie Railroad, the Hazleton Railroad, the Lehigh Luzerne Railroad and other smaller lines.
 At Catasauqua, the Catasauqua and Fogelsville Railroad transported coal, ore, limestone and iron for furnaces of the Thomas Iron Company, the Lehigh Crane Iron Company, the Lehigh Valley Iron Works, the Carbon Iron Company, and others.
 At Bethlehem, Pennsylvania, the North Pennsylvania Railroad which was completed during the Summer of 1856, provided a rail connection to Philadelphia and thus brought the LVRR a direct line to Philadelphia.
 At Phillipsburg, New Jersey, the Belvidere Delaware Railroad connected to Trenton, New Jersey.
 To accommodate the 4 ft 10 in gauge of the Belvidere, the cars were furnished with wheels having wide treads that operated on both roads.

 The 1860s saw an expansion of the LVRR northward to the Wilkes-Barre, Pennsylvania, area and up the Susquehanna River to the New York state line.

 Asa Packer was elected President of the Lehigh Valley Railroad on January 13, 1862.

 In 1864, the LVRR began acquiring feeder railroads and merging them with its system.
 The first acquisitions were the Beaver Meadow Railroad and Coal Company, which included a few hundred acres of coal land, and the Penn Haven and White Haven Railroad.
 The purchase of the Penn Haven and White Haven was the first step in expanding to Wilkes-Barre, Pennsylvania.
 To reach Wilkes-Barre, the LVRR began constructing an extension from White Haven, Pennsylvania, to Wilkes-Barre.
 The Penn Haven and White Haven Railroad allowed the LV to reach White Haven.

-In 1866, the LVRR purchased acquired the Lehigh and Mahanoy Railroad (originally the Quakake Railroad) and the North Branch Canal along the Susquehanna River, renaming it the Pennsylvania and New York Canal & Railroad Company (P&NY).
+In 1866, Master Mechanic Alexander Mitchell designed the "Consolidation" 2-8-0 locomotive, built by Baldwin, which was to become a standard freight locomotive throughout the world.
+2-8-0 pattern provided the traction needed for hauling heavy freight, but had a short enough wheelbase to manage curves.
+Also in 1866, the LVRR purchased acquired the Lehigh and Mahanoy Railroad (originally the Quakake Railroad) and the North Branch Canal along the Susquehanna River, renaming it the Pennsylvania and New York Canal & Railroad Company (P&NY).
 The purchasing of the North Branch Canal saw an opportunity for a near monopoly in the region north of the Wyoming Valley.
 In 1866, two years after the purchase of the Penn Haven and White Haven, the extension from White Haven to Wilkes-Barre opened.